ninavanbergen/be-assessment-2/README.md

 ```javascript
 npm install multer
 ```
 **7.** Right now we are going to install a very important one.
-It's called mysql.
+It's called MySQL.

 [Wikpedia](https://nl.wikipedia.org/wiki/SQL) says:
 > SQL (Structured Query Language) is a […] language used in programming and designed for managing data held in a relational database […].

 If you don't understand it right away, don't worry, I had the same.
-Here are some links that explain it more and show you some examples of how to work in mysql:
+Here are some links that explain it more and show you some examples of how to work in MySQL:

 * [Link 1](https://www.mysql.com/about/)